 Remember, the drive-bys are as important for what they don't report as they are for what they do.

-Uh she's the anchor for the coverage, and she makes a comment about these young guys coming up challenging Tiger.
+And she makes a comment about these young guys coming up challenging Tiger.

 That's her only prayer.

-Her point was nobody can beat the guy.
+Her point was, nobody can beat the guy.

 Well, she apologized for this.

-This is no big deal.
+Ages, this is no big deal.

 We don't need a big deal made out of this.

-Company Dell put it right.
+Company dealt with it right.

 She apologized right off the bat, trying to clarify what she meant, apologized for poor choice of words.

-Tiger said, Go big deal, don't worry about it.
+Tiger said, go big deal, don't worry about it.

 But then the phone rang, and on the other end of the phone was the Reverend Sharpton.

-And by the time the comments spread beyond the golf channel and other news outlets, by the time the Reverend Sharpton joined the fray, by demanding that she be fired immediately, everything in the dynamic changed.
+And by the time the comments spread beyond the Golf Channel and other news outlets, by the time the Reverend Sharpton joined the fray by demanding that she be fired immediately, everything in the dynamic changed.

 The golf channel didn't know.